 glaring error in the form of the incorrectly parked secondman’s wiper! ©

-About an hour from Victoria, Ewhurst Green would sit upon a basic half-hourly electric service from Portsmouth Harbour to Victoria; services serving Midhurst, Havant, Fratton and Portsmouth & Southsea.
-These services could alternate each half-hour calling at the additional stations between South Cranleigh and Midhurst or Midhurst and Havant (and Forest Green) leading to slightly off-clockface arrivals in Portsmouth.
-Forest Green and Holmwood would be served by the hourly London Bridge suburban service, Cocking by Midhurst to Chichester trains and Warblington by the Chichester to Havant services.
+About an hour from Victoria, Ewhurst Green would sit upon a basic half-hourly semi-fast electric service from Portsmouth Harbour to Victoria; services serving Midhurst, Havant, Fratton and Portsmouth & Southsea.
+These services could alternate each half-hour calling at the additional stations between Ewhurst Green and Midhurst or Midhurst and Havant thence on to Fratton, Portsmouth & Southsea and Portsmouth Harbour.

-Set on top of this basic half-hour electric service was an hourly fast electric service Victoria – Portsmouth Harbour via Havant, Fratton and Portsmouth & Southsea which did not stop at Ewhurst Green as well as hourly steam-hauled fast service Victoria – Southampton (stopping at Ewhurst Green) and an hourly Victora - Southampton (did not stop at Ewhurst Green); both these steam-hauled services running via Havant and Fareham.
+Set on top of this basic half-hour electric service was a half-hourly fast electric service Victoria – Portsmouth Harbour via Havant, Fratton and Portsmouth & Southsea which did not stop at Ewhurst Green as well as both a an hourly steam-hauled fast service Victoria – Southampton (stopping at Ewhurst Green) and an hourly Victora - Southampton (did not stop at Ewhurst Green); both these steam-hauled services running via Havant and Fareham.
 Additional peak-hour services ran from Waterloo.
 These Fareham services would (at set times) contain dining facilities /Pullman car.

 Situated at the end of suburban services there was just an hourly off-peak stopping service to London Bridge (the other half-hourly suburban service terminating at Dorking North).
 With the exception of the London Bridge stoppers, fast services travelling north would just call at Dorking; semi-fast additionally at Leatherhead, Epsom and Clapham Junction.

-On the Guildford branch there were half-hourly pull-push services (one an hour through to Reading (mixture of pull-push and loco-hauled); the other (pull-push) terminating at Guildford.
-With Guildford struggling to cope with just this basic service pattern, branch rush-hour services were limited to loco-hauled services from Cranleigh to London Bridge (starting at Guildford to accommodate Bramley & Wonersh) as well as longer trains through to Reading.
+On the Guildford branch there would be a half-hourly service; one an hour through to Reading (mixture of pull-push and loco-hauled); the other (pull-push) terminating at Guildford.
+With Guildford struggling to cope with just this basic service pattern, branch rush-hour services were limited to loco-hauled services from Cranleigh to London Bridge (with one starting at Guildford) as well as longer trains through to Reading.